 Politician who was the President of Uruguay from 2005 to 2010.
-His tenure as President was marked by ref ors to education, working conditions, and the welfare system.
+His tenure as President was marked by reforms to education, working conditions, and the welfare system.

 Prior to entering politics, he first worked in Medicine, as an oncologist.